octopus-framework/spiffs-dumper/README.md

 ### Spiffs setup error

+This error might come from :
+- The `PARTITION_NAME` macro definition in the CMake file is incorrect
-This error might come from the fact that the partition table from the stored data is not the same as the partition table of this project.
-See the (Setup-partition)[#Setup-partition] section for more info.
+- The partition table from the stored data is not the same as the partition table of this project.

+See the (Setup-partition)[#Setup-partition] section to fix this issie.

 ## How does it work